Market flooded with alternative loan apps: What you need to know.

 These popular applications allow users to leave tips in exchange for cash.
 Tips are voluntary, but these apps say they’re essential to pay their overhead and “keep the lights on.”

-Your next paycheck is used as collateral to get a cash advance, and the amount borrowed is automatically deducted from your checking account on your next payday.
+With some of these apps, your next paycheck may be used as collateral, and the amount is automatically deducted from your checking account on your next payday.

 Sometimes, the services may deduct funds from your account without warning.
 You may still get overdraft fees from your bank if you have pending charges and the app attempts to collect its funds.